andras-simonyi/citeproc-el/README.md

 ## Requirements

-Emacs 25 or later (the library is regularly tested on Emacs 26.3) compiled with libxml2 support.
+Emacs 25 or later compiled with libxml2 support.
+(The library is regularly tested on Emacs 26.3, 27.1, 27.2 and recent snapshots of the development version.)

 ## Installation